5HT2B/heartbeat/USAGE.md

 - Heartbeat can't read the `config/.env` when using Docker?

-    Make sure `export HB_PATH` is pointing to the config folder inside your Heartbeat folder.
+    Make sure you are editing the `config/.env` which is inside the same folder as your `docker-compose.yml`.

 - `dial tcp: lookup database: no such host`